Reminder: USCIS Enforces 30-Day OPT Filing Rule28 Apr 2016

-The U.S. Citizenship and Immigration Services (USCIS) has begun to strictly enforce the requirement to file the Optional Practical Training (OPT) application within 30 days of the date the Designated School Official (DSO) enters the OPT recommendation for a student into the Student and Exchange Visitor Information System (SEVIS).
-The Murthy Law Firm, has recently received an influx of calls from students with OPT denials due to the filing of their OPT applications with the I-20 form that contains a recommendation outside of the required 30 days.
-An explanation of the rule and its interpretation by the USCIS is provided here for the benefit of our readers.
+The U.S. Citizenship and Immigration Services (USCIS) strictly enforces the requirement to file the optional practical training (OPT) application within 30 days of the date the designated school official (DSO) enters the OPT recommendation into the Student and Exchange Visitor Information System (SEVIS).
+The Murthy Law Firm continues to receive calls from students with OPT denials due to filing their OPT applications with I-20 forms that contain recommendations outside of the required 30 days.
+An explanation of the rule and its interpretation by the USCIS is provided here.

 USCIS Strict Enforcement on the 30-Day Filing Rule

-The requirement that the OPT application must be filed within 30 days after the DSO's recommendation is made and recorded in the student's SEVIS record is not a new regulation.
-However, the USCIS has not consistently enforced this regulation.
-On September 13, 2012, the Nebraska Service Center (NSC) held a NSC Stakeholder Teleconference during which an NSC representative explained that "[i]n doing a normal course of review of policies and procedures, the NSC discovered an inconsistent approach both internally and across the centers in applying the regulations."
-Therefore, according to the USCIS, the regulation containing the 30-day filing requirement is now being consistently enforced by the USCIS.
+That the OPT application must be filed within 30 days after the DSO’s recommendation is made and recorded in the student’s SEVIS record is not a new requirement.
+However, historically, the USCIS was not consistently enforcing this regulation.
+This changed in September 2012 following a review of policies and procedures, which revealed an inconsistent approach in applying the regulations.
+Thereafter, according to the USCIS, the regulation containing the 30-day filing requirement has been consistently enforced.

-As part of implementing uniform enforcement of this regulation, the NSC representative added that the applications that do not comply with this requirement should be denied without a request for evidence (RFE).
-The reason for this is that there is no way to overcome the problem by submitting additional evidence - making an RFE pointless.
-Instead, by denying the application outright, it is hoped that the students may receive the denial in time to submit a new OPT application that complies with all regulatory requirements, including the 30-day submission rule.
-This policy is intended to be beneficial, and to allow for such OPT applications to be denied within a relatively short period of time, so that affected students may still be able to reapply for and receive the OPT.
+As part of implementing uniform enforcement of this regulation, applications that do not comply with this requirement are denied without a request for evidence (RFE).
+The reason for this is that there is no way to overcome the problem by submitting additional evidence – making an RFE pointless.
+Instead, by denying the application outright, it is hoped that the students may receive the denial in time to submit a new OPT application that complies with all regulatory requirements.

 Deadlines for Filing OPT Application